 Novi Sad is one of those locations that can offer a lot to its visitors.
-Located on the Danube and on the slopes of Fruška Gora, this imposing city of culture, tourism and diversity is a crossroads of the most important European roads .
+Located on the Danube and on the slopes of Fruška Gora, this imposing city of culture, tourism and diversity are a crossroads of the most important European roads.

-Today, Novi Sad is a city that perfectly balances between traditional and modern way of life and a city that offers all its visitors a handful of interesting opportunities to spend their day.
+Today, Novi Sad is a city that perfectly balances traditional and modern ways of life and a city that offers all its visitors a handful of interesting opportunities to spend their day.

 Tour of Petrovaradin Fortress